Trinidad Trinidad And Tobago Travel Guide

 Trinidad does not have general entry fees for tourists.

-Plan your budget to meet your travel style.
-Trinidad has options to suit any budget, from cost-conscious backpackers to luxury travelers.
+Plan your budget to match your travel style.
+Trinidad has options that fit any budget, from cost-conscious backpackers to luxury travelers.

 Prioritize your health and safety.
 Awareness of local conditions helps prepare you.

-The official currency is the Trinidad and Tobago Dollar (TTD), abbreviated as TT$.
+The local currency is the Trinidad and Tobago Dollar (TTD), abbreviated as TT$.

-US Dollars are widely accepted, especially in tourist areas, but change is often in TTD.
+US Dollars are widely accepted, particularly in areas with tourists, but change is often in TTD.

 Stays in dorm rooms in hostels or basic guesthouses.
 Eats street food and local eateries.
 Uses public buses and shared maxi-taxis for transport.
 Focuses on free or low-cost attractions.